HOV ramp and lane closures continue in Tacoma

 - Northbound I-5 exit #136A and #136B to Port of Tacoma Road and 20th Street will close from 8 p.m. to 5 a.m.
 Thursday.

-- A single lane of northbound I-5 will close between Portland Avenue and the Puyallup River Bridge from 8 p.m. to 5 a.m.
+- The right lane of northbound I-5 between L Street to the Puyallup River will close from 9 p.m. to 5 a.m.
+Thursday.

+- The northbound SR 7 ramp to southbound I-5 and the I-705 and Pacific Avenue ramp to southbound I-5 will close from 11 p.m. to 6 a.m.
 Thursday.

 - 20th Street East between Puyallup Avenue and PraxAir will close from 8 p.m. to 5 a.m.
 Thursday.